 Recently, the spectrum has been greatly extended in the infra-red.
 M. Rubens, to whom the greatest progress in this direction is due, had undertaken to give a summary of this question, showing how the dispersion formulæ agreed with experiment, and demonstrating experimentally the connection between long light waves and electrical waves.
 This work again called forth a discussion on the formulæ and theories of dispersion opened by M. Carvallo.
+The kinematics of the spectrum has also made great progress incomplete the spectrum has also made great progress

-The kinematics of the spectrum has also made great progress in a Palmer should for the first time that the hydrogenerate since Balmer showed for the first time that the hydrogen rays are represented by a very simple formula.
+The kinematics of the spectrum has also made great progress since Balmer showed for the first time that the hydrogen rays are represented by a very simple formula.
 The researches of Kayser and Runge and other physicists, Rydberg among them, have shown that the distribution of the spectrum lines is governed by laws, some of which are clearly established, while others are as yet unknown.
 Of all this work, M. Rydberg gave an excellent summary.